mustakrakishe/kztv/README.md

     - device table row control buttons a hoverable.

 ### 1.0.6
-- CSA - A device search by specified phrase matching any field is available.
+- CSA - Devices: A device search by specified phrase matching any field is available.

 ### 1.0.5
-- CSA - Movement history editing is available.
+- CSA - Devices: Movement history editing is available.

 ### 1.0.4
 - CSA - Devices: